28anmol/Attendance-Tracking-System/README.md

 ## List of Dependencies and Steps Of Code Execution

+List of names of files automatically created by the software are as follows:
+- autologger_tempfile.txt
+- autologger_logfile.txt
+- autologger_userdetails.txt
+- autologger_faceencodings.txt
+- autologger_archive.txt
+- autologger_timedetails.txt

+List of library dependencies required to run the software are:
+1. face-recognition
+2. mediapipe
+3. numpy
+4. opencv-python
+5. Pillow

 To execute the code normally on a PC:
 ```bash
 $ git clone https://github.com/28anmol/Attendance-Tracking-System.git